 Skip to content

-We have to keep an edited version of the register of electors as well as the full version of the register.
-The form you fill in to join the register asks if you do not want to appear on the edited register.
+We have to keep an open version of the register of electors as well as the full version of the register.
+The form you fill in to join the register asks if you do not want to appear on the open register.

 The full register lists the name and address of everyone who is registered to vote.
 Anyone can look at it at our office, but there are legal restrictions on how it can be used.
 Only certain people and organisations can have copies of the full register, and they can only use it for specified purposes.
 The law says who can have a copy and what they can use it for.
 It is a criminal offence for them to pass it on to anyone else or to use it for any other purpose.